 E3 Where the same homogenised sample is analysed by two techniques, the result should be that obtained using the technique which is considered to be the most accurate.
-Where two results are obtained by two equally accurate techniques or by replicate measurements using the same technique, the mean of the result should be reported.
-Where two or more test portions have been analysed, the arithmetic mean of the results obtained from each portion should be reported.
-Where good comminution and/or mixing of samples has been undertaken, the RSD of replicate results of the test portions should normally not exceed 30%, especially for residues that are significantly above the RL.
+Where two results are obtained by two equally accurate techniques or by replicate measurements using the same technique, the mean of the results should be reported.

-In case there are only two replicates the relative difference of the individual results should not exceed 30% of the mean.
+In case there are two replicates the relative difference of the individual results should not exceed 30 % of the mean.
 Close to the RL, the variation may be higher and additional caution is required in deciding whether or not this limit has been exceeded.